 - Coordinate the writing community contributing to the documentation for the topic, to ensure that work gets done and that people don't accidentally document the same thing twice.

-- Share with the MDN community the progress and state of the documentation work, by participating in the various MDN meetings, participating in discussions on the dev-mdc mailing list, and so forth.
+- Share with the MDN community the progress and state of the documentation work, by participating in discussions on the MDN discussion forum, and so forth.